dummy-ilh/MINE/Regression/LR/Ch10_Heteroscedasticity.md

 **Why it matters, precisely:** under heteroscedasticity, OLS coefficient estimates $\hat{\boldsymbol{\beta}}$ **remain unbiased** — Gauss-Markov's unbiasedness doesn't require homoscedasticity.
 What breaks is **BLUE-ness** (Chapter 6): OLS is no longer the *minimum-variance* linear unbiased estimator, and — the part that actually bites in practice — the standard errors, t-tests, and confidence intervals from Chapters 2 and 5 become **invalid**, because their formulas assumed $\text{Var}(\boldsymbol{\varepsilon})=\sigma^2\mathbf{I}$.
 You can still get a reasonable point estimate; you can no longer trust the p-value attached to it.

+**Plain-language framing before anything else:** "Heteroscedasticity" is a long word for a simple idea: your model's mistakes aren't equally noisy everywhere.
+Maybe your model predicts small values very precisely but gets wildly inconsistent on large values — like a bathroom scale that's accurate to the ounce for light objects but could be off by five pounds for heavy ones.
+Chapter 7 caught a hint of this visually (the "funnel shape" in a scatter plot).
+This chapter's job is to turn "hmm, that plot looks a little funnel-shaped" into an actual number you can test formally, and then to explain what you can still trust (your best-guess line) versus what breaks (your confidence intervals and p-values).

+**The one-sentence takeaway to hold onto:** your model's *predictions* stay fine; it's your model's *confidence about its own precision* that becomes unreliable.

 ---

 ## 10.2 The Breusch-Pagan Test — Formalizing the Funnel Shape

 **Core idea:** if error variance depends on the predictors, then squared residuals ($e_i^2$, our best available stand-in for the unobservable $\varepsilon_i^2$) should be *predictable* from those same predictors.
 So: **regress the squared residuals on the predictors**, and see if that auxiliary regression explains a significant amount of variation.

+**In plain words, before the steps:** if the "noisiness" of your model's mistakes truly depends on your inputs (say, mistakes get bigger as $x_1$ grows), then if you squared each mistake and tried to *predict that squared mistake* using $x_1$ and $x_2$, you should actually succeed to some degree.
+If the mistakes are equally noisy everywhere, there'd be nothing for $x_1$ and $x_2$ to "explain" about the size of the mistakes — trying to predict them would fail, and that failure (a low $R^2$) is itself the evidence that nothing suspicious is going on.

 **Procedure:**
 1. Fit the original model, obtain residuals $e_i$.